CKs-Technology-News/PrivacyTools/README.md

 ### [Mobile RSS and Atom Reader](#mobile-rss-and-atom-reader)
 - [Flym](https://f-droid.org/packages/net.frju.flym) – A simple, modern, totally free (no ads) and open source project which keeps you inform by fetching your websites/blogs and is playing them in a mobile-optimized way.
 - [Fluent Reader](https://hyliu.me/fluent-reader/) – A local, cross-platform news aggregator with a fresh look.
 Bring all your favorite sources with you and read distraction-free.
-- [Nextcloud News Reader](https://github.com/nextcloud/news-android) – ownCloud News Reader connects to your Nextcloud or ownCloud instance and downloads the RSS-feeds.
-(Price: 2.39 € (Google Play), Free (F-Droid))
+- [Nextcloud News Reader](https://github.com/nextcloud/news-android) – Connects to your Nextcloud or ownCloud instance and downloads the RSS-feeds.
+The Price is 2.39 €  via Google Play and it is free on F-Droid.
 - [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) – RSS reader for macOS and iOS which is also a cross-platform RSS/Atom news feeds.
 - [Nunti](https://f-droid.org/en/packages/com.nunti/) – Finally a smart RSS reader which doesn't suck ass or your data.
 - [spaRSS](https://f-droid.org/packages/net.etuldan.sparss.floss/) – Based on `Feedex` and `Sparserss`, this checks RSS/Atom news feeds, polling for updates from the device on a regular basis.
 Fetched items are available for offline reading.